vlouf/RCA/README.md

 >- ```--figure```: True/False if you want to plot the RCA time series (True by default).
 >- ```--cpu```: Number of process used for reading input radar files (16 by default).

-Only the `--input` and `--clutter` arguments are mandatory.
+Only the `--input` and `--clutter` arguments are required.

 ## Requirements:

-Mandatory:
+Required:
 >- [Python 3][3] (tested with Python 3.5 and 3.6, probably won't work with Python 2)
 >- Python ARM Radar Toolkit [(Py-ART) ][1]
 >- Python Data Analysis Library [(pandas)][2]